2015 Honorary Doctorate of Humane Letters

 Western Illinois University graduate Kirk Dillard, the chair of the Regional Transportation Authority (RTA) in metropolitan Chicago and a former state senator, which is the nation's second largest mass transit system, will receive the Western Illinois University Honorary Doctorate of Humane Letters at Western's Fall 2015 Commencement exercises Saturday, Dec.
 19.

 The Honorary Doctorate is the highest award Western Illinois University can bestow upon an individual who has made significant contributions to his/her career and to Western Illinois University.

-The video below features the 2014 recipient of the Honorary Doctorate of Humane Letters, addressing the Class of 2014 at Western Hall on Saturday, May 10.
+The video below features the 2015 recipient of the Honorary Doctorate of Human Letters, addressing the class of 2015 at Western Hall on Saturday, December 19.